mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Here are some example workflows to get a feeling of how your color management workflow may look like.

-As mentioned before, input for your screen is set via :menuselection:`Settings --> Configure Krita --> Color management`, or via the LUT docker's 'screen space'.
+As mentioned before, input for your screen is set via :menuselection:`Settings --> Configure Krita... --> Color management`, or via the LUT docker's 'screen space'.
 Working space is set via new file per document, or in the LUT docker via 'input space'.

 Webcomic
 ~~~~~~~~